Recognizing and celebrating Black mental health trailblazers: Black History Month 2023

 Dr. Prosser spent several years teaching at Black colleges, first at Tillotson College in Austin, and then at Tougaloo College in Jackson, Mississippi.
 Tragically, she died shortly after earning her degree in an automobile accident in 1934.
 She was believed to be only 34 years old (her birth year was around 1895, but the exact year unknown).

-First African American to earn PhD in psychology
+First Black American to earn PhD in psychology

-After his service in the Army during World War I, Dr. Francis Cecil Sumner enrolled in the doctoral program at Clark University and in 1920 his dissertation titled “Psychoanalysis of Freud and Adler” was accepted.
+After his service in the Army during World War I, Dr. Francis Cecil Sumner enrolled in the doctoral program at Clark University.
 After earning his PhD, Sumner became a professor at various universities and published several articles despite numerous denials of funding from research agencies because of his color.

 His research interests included understanding racial bias and supporting educational justice.
-He is one of the founders of the psychology department at Howard University, which he chaired from 1928 until his death in 1954.
+He is one of the founders of the psychology department at Howard University, and he chaired the department from 1928 until his death in 1954.

-Dr. Mamie Phipps Clark was a noted psychologist and the first African American woman to earn a doctorate degree in psychology from Columbia University.
+Dr. Mamie Phipps Clark was a noted psychologist and the first Black American woman to earn a doctorate degree in psychology from Columbia University.

 Best known for the famous “Doll Study” which evaluated the psychological effects of segregation on African American children, Drs.
 Mamie and Kenneth Clark collaborated on this study which provided evidence in favor of ending school segregation in the 1954 Brown v.
 Board of Education Supreme Court ruling.
 The Clarks were also closely involved in the integration efforts of New York City and New York State.

-First African American president of the American Psychiatric Association (2018-2019)
+First Black American president of the American Psychiatric Association (2018-2019)

 Dr. Altha Stewart, associate professor of psychiatry and director of the Center for Health in Justice Involved Youth at the University of Tennessee Health Science Center, served as the 145th president of the American Psychiatric Association (2018-2019).
 She was the first African American to lead the 37,000-plus member organization, which sets policy, establishes practice guidelines, and represents the field of psychiatry nationally and internationally.